This semester we will be focusing on close reading as a form of literary criticism. There are many reasons to close read:

 First Close Reading: Choose a word or passage from Boethius' Consolation of Philosophy to close read:

 Second Close Reading: You may chose any text from this semester other than Boethius.
-Please do not repeat your writings from previous assignments or midterm.
+Please do not repeat your writings from previous assignments, courses, or midterm.

-Format: One page, double-spaced, Times New Roman Font, and One Inch (normal) margins.
+Format: One page, double-spaced, Times New Roman Font, and One Inch (normal) margins (Approximately 300 words).

 Grades will be out of 100.